Writing 101: Creative Writing Techniques

 Write like this instead:

 “Thank you.”
 Joy’s mouth pulled at the corners into a wide smile as she took the soft serve into her hands.
-Her gait had a light bound as she walked away from the ice cream stall.
+Her gait had a light bounce as she walked away from the ice cream stall.

 In comparison, telling is just a mere narration of events.
 It is passive, which makes the readers less involved in the story.
 So, to pull your readers deeper into your story, try showing more and telling less.